sustrik/ribosome/README.md

 command line parameters.

 Ribosome supports both JSON and XML input files.
-It distinguishes beween the two based on the file extensions.
+It distinguishes beween the two based on the file extension.
 Thus, JSON input files should have .json extension and XML imput files should have .xml extension.

-Imagine a JSON file that contains names of different errors:
+Consider a JSON file that contains names of different errors:

 ```
  ["EINVAL", "EMFILE", "EINTR"]